charbelraffoul/ada-website/index.md

 We began this analysis with a simple premise: oil acts like a boss whose decisions ripple through the entire company.
 When the boss is calm, patterns are predictable and responses are measured.
-When the boss makes sudden, disruptive announcements, departments and teams react — but not all in the same way, and not all with the same intensity.
+When the boss makes sudden, disruptive announcements, departments and teams react, but not all in the same way, and not all with the same intensity.
 </p>

 <p class="ds-lead">